adstate/gateways-app/README.md

 There is backend on NestJs in folder backend.
 Frontend is written with react and located in folder frontend.
-MongoDb is using for store information about gateways and devices.
+MongoDb is used for store information about gateways and devices.

 ## Running the app